It may surprise you to know that several animals walk on two legs!

 They are known for their communication skills, using a combination of vocalizations and gestures to convey messages to one another.

-Unfortunately, chimpanzees face habitat loss and hunting, and protecting their populations and their ecosystems is important.
+Unfortunately, chimpanzees face habitat loss and hunting, and protecting their populations and ecosystems is important.

 25. Black Bears

-Black bears are another example of animals that walk on two legs, although they primarily move on all fours.
+Black bears are another example of an animal that walks on two legs, although they primarily move on all fours.

-They have the ability to stand up and walk on their hind legs when necessary.
+They can stand up and walk on their hind legs when necessary.

 Black bears are large and powerful creatures found in North America.